 Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

-Awards: Emmy Award, Overseas Press Club of America Award, Association of Black Journalists, Alfred I. DuPont-Columbia University Award for Broadcast Journalism, Ohio State Award, George Foster Peabody Broadcasting Award, Robert F. Kennedy Journalism Award, Paul White Award, Lifetime Achievement Emmy, National Association of Black Journalists Lifetime Ahievement Award
+Awards: Emmy Award, Overseas Press Club of America Award, Alfred I. DuPont-Columbia University Award for Broadcast Journalism, Ohio State Award, George Foster Peabody Broadcasting Award, Robert F. Kennedy Journalism Award, Paul White Award, Lifetime Achievement Emmy, Edward R. Murrow Award, National Association of Black Journalists Chuck Stone Lifetime Achievement Award

 Journalist Ed Bradley was born in West Philadelphia and earned a degree in education at Cheyney University of Pennsylvania.
 Starting at a local radio station in the mid 1960s, Bradley became one of the first African American journalists on national television as a reporter for 60 Minutes in 1981.
 His work ranged from reports on the epidemic of homelessness among people with schizophrenia, to researching the fate of Emmett Till, to an exclusive interview with Oklahoma City bomber Timothy McVeigh.
 He reported for the show until his death in November of 2006.
 Read more here.

 “Ed Bradley Biography.”
 Encyclopedia of World Biography.
 23 October 2020.